-CCA is the voice of the DC paddling community to preserve and extend paddling access to our rivers and streams.
-Some of our work is along and across the C&O Canal, keeping Seneca Creek clear, pushing for a put in for Goose Creek and steps around the dam, and working with others to preseve access at multiple points to the fine whitewater at Harpers Ferry.
+CCA is the voice of the DC paddling community working to preserve and extend paddling access to our rivers and streams.
+Some of our work is along and across the C&O Canal, keeping Seneca Creek clear, pushing for a better put in for Goose Creek including steps around the dam, and working with others to preserve access at multiple points to the fine whitewater at Harpers Ferry.

 CCA Access Goals: